-Incomplete Policy: An Incomplete (I) can be assigned only if the following stipulations are met (Note: Students will be charged an incomplete fee for each incomplete grade issued):
+Incomplete Policy: An Incomplete (I) can be assigned only if the following stipulations (according to University policy) are met.
+(Please note: Students will be charged an Incomplete fee for each Incomplete grade issued):

-- when the major portion of the work for the course has been completed (this is at least 80 percent of the hours in the clinical component), - student's work is incomplete because of illness or unavoidable circumstances - incompletes cannot be assigned because of negligence or inferior performance.
+when the major portion of the work for the course has been completed (this is at least 80 percent of the hours in the clinical component),

+- student's work is Incomplete because of illness or unavoidable circumstances - Incompletes cannot be assigned because of negligence or inferior performance.

-Faculty must submit an incomplete contract which states:
+Faculty must submit an Incomplete contract which states: